Background to air pollution measurement and monitoring

 Why do we monitor air pollution?

 Air pollution has been monitored in the UK for many years.
 The council has participated in national networks providing information on air quality in the borough for 25 years.
-New duties under the Environment Act 1995

 The information we collect is used to help us review and assess air quality in the borough, to measure whether air quality standards are being met, to provide good local information for policy decisions and provide the community with information on the air it breathes.